ilkkamtk/web-ohjelmoinnin-perusteet/ts3.md

       arguments, and parameters.

 3. **Creating Interfaces/Types:**
-    - Begin by creating interfaces (or types, depending on your preference) for the data structures used in the application.
+    - Begin by creating types (or interfaces, depending on your preference) for the data structures used in the application.
-    - Specifically, focus on creating interfaces/types for the restaurants and menus that are obtained from the Restaurant API.
+    - Specifically, focus on creating types for the restaurants and menus that are obtained from the Restaurant API.
     - Additionally, ensure you use built-in TypeScript types such as `number`, `string`, `boolean`, etc., wherever they are applicable within the code.